awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-next-steps.md

 # Next steps<a name="user-pool-next-steps"></a>

-Now that you've created a user pool, you can explore more of the features inAmazon Cognito
+Now that you've created a user pool, you can explore more of the features in Amazon Cognito

 Dive deep into these user pool features:
 + [Customizing the built\-in sign\-in and sign\-up webpages](cognito-user-pools-app-ui-customization.md)